-Check out this cool review of my latest book Centerlife here which opens with these spirited words!
+Check out this cool review (by Donovans) of my latest book Centerlife here which opens with these spirited words!

 Centerlife: Finding Happiness Through Nature’s Designs is more than a book: it’s a spiritual practice that considers order in nature, how this translates to human affairs, and how nature not only raises harmony, but can be used as a model for achieving the same throughout human endeavors.

 Awaken Book Review

 In our reactionary world of instant media and hyper-partisan politics, it’s refreshing to come across a quiet and concise meditation on life.
 In his gnomic new book, Awaken: A Personal Journey of Enlightenment, spiritual writer Jin Nua encourages readers to turn off their TVs, empty their minds, and reconnect with the quiet and peaceful center of existence.

 Hailing from Thailand, Nua purveys a modern-day Buddhism based around his own spiritual journey of breaking societal preconceptions and rediscovering the pure core of consciousness at the center of his being, which he likens to the innocent and joyful mind-set of a child.
 Twenty-five chapters of short and crisp journal-like entries intertwine Nua’s personal journey with general admonishments on how to begin and sustain one’s own journey.
 Nua references not only his previous books and other Buddhist texts but also Dacher Keltner’s Born to be Good: The Science of a Meaningful Life.